QR Code Security & Quishing Report 2026 — 5M Scans

 |---|---|---|

-Nearly half (49%) of flagged new domains were registered less than one week before being submitted to a QR code generator.
-One in four were registered the same day — a strong indicator of disposable domains created specifically for a phishing campaign.
+Nearly 7 out of every 10 flagged new domains (69.2%) were registered less than one week before being submitted to a QR code generator.
+One in four were registered the same day as the QR code submission — a strong indicator of disposable domains created specifically for a phishing campaign.

 This pattern is well-documented in security research.
 Phishing attackers register domains at low cost ($1-5), use them for a single campaign, then abandon them before blocklists catch up.
 QR codes amplify this problem because a single printed code can be scanned by hundreds of people before anyone reports it.